Sixth Sunday after Trinity – Friday

 PRAYER – Lord Jesus, my Savior, gladly do I bow my knee at Thy name; with great rejoicing do I confess that Thou art the Lord, to the glory of Thy Father.
-In Thy humiliation Thou didst redeem me; and in Thine exaltation Thou dost continue to bestow Thy grace upon me for my salvation.
+In Thy humiliation, Thou didst redeem me, and in Thine exaltation Thou dost continue to bestow Thy grace upon me for my salvation.
 I commit myself into Thy hands, which were affixed to the cross for me, and which now exercise all divine power for me.
-O Lord Jesus, my glorious Savior, I wait for and hope in Thee alone; save me!
+O Lord Jesus, my glorious Savior, I wait for and hope in Thee alone for my salvation!
 Amen.

 A hymn of glory let us sing; New songs throughout the world shall ring:—Alleluia!